National Security Strategy (United States): 2015

+Donald Trump, first term

-2017 NSS
+2017

-The primary author of the 2017 National Security Strategy (NSS) was Nadia Schadlow, then-deputy national security adviser.
-Her work on the document and the inter-agency process that preceded it were well-received by foreign policy experts across the political spectrum.
+The primary author of the 2017 National Security Strategy was Nadia Schadlow, then-deputy national security adviser.
+Her work on the document and the inter-agency process that preceded it were well received by foreign policy experts across the political spectrum.
 Delivered by President Donald Trump on December 18, 2017, the new document named China and Russia as "revisionist powers" while removing "climate change" as a national threat.
 It also characterized the world as a competitive arena rather than a "community of nations" or "international community" as previous documents had.
+It mentions AI as an important technology that impacts global competition for the United States (p.
+20, 34).
 NSS-2017 represents a break with past foreign policy doctrine.
 Brad Patty, an author for the conservative think tank Security Studies Group writes that, "My guess is that members of the Foreign Policy elite will encounter these first pages as a kind of boilerplate, even trite.
 Notice, though, that those two pages lead directly to a third page that repudiates the whole living body of American foreign policy thought."

 About a year later, Schadlow would comment that the NSS had "achieved the state of mattering".

+Joe Biden

-2021 NSS
+2021

-In March 2021, President Joe Biden published the 2021 Interim National Security Strategy (NSS), which recommitted the United States to the NATO alliance and outlined the country's global priorities, concluding that the United States "must demonstrate that democracies can still deliver for our people.
-It will not happen by accident – we have to defend our democracy, strengthen it and renew it.."
+In March 2021, President Joe Biden published the 2021 Interim National Security Strategy, which recommitted the United States to the NATO alliance and outlined the country's global priorities, concluding that the United States "must demonstrate that democracies can still deliver for our people.
+It will not happen by accident – we have to defend our democracy, strengthen it and renew it."

-2022 NSS
+2022

 On October 12, 2022, the Biden Administration sent its classified National Security Strategy to Congress.
 According to an unclassified fact sheet released to the public, the strategy said the U.S. faced two strategic challenges: a post-cold war competition between superpowers and transnational challenges that range from climate change to global health issues.
 The document said that “the most pressing strategic challenge facing our vision is from powers that layer authoritarian governance with a revisionist foreign policy,” singling out China and Russia as presenting particular but different challenges.

 The 2022 National Security Strategy is organized around three points: